 CLI OpenVPN setup alternative

 If you’re more comfortable with the command line or your GUI is limited, you can configure OpenVPN using the EdgeRouter CLI.
 This approach is a bit more hands-on but gives you precise control.
+One click vpn for pc setup and quick-connect guide: mastering fast vpn on Windows and Mac 2026

 - Upload your .ovpn and credentials to the EdgeRouter filesystem scp or sftp.